Aarhus University Seal

 Course responsible: Franziska Günzel-Jensen

 The aim of the course is to enable students to think and act entrepreneurially.
-Students will be trained in using a number of entrepreneurial methods to create value within the context of the Sustainable Development Goals, as specified by the United Nations.
+Students will be trained in using a number of entrepreneurial methods to create value within the context of the United Nation’s Sustainable Development Goals.
 Students will work in teams on their own entrepreneurial project enabling them to reflect upon entrepreneurial work processes, their own role in entrepreneurial groups as well as entrepreneurship as a potential career.

-Topics include: System thinking, entrepreneurial team building, entrepreneurial resourcing, entrepreneurial opportunities and the Sustainable Development Goals, prototype development and testing, entrepreneurial finance, impact measurement.
+Topics include: entrepreneurial team building, entrepreneurial resourcing, entrepreneurial opportunities and the Sustainable Development Goals, systems thinking, prototype development and testing, entrepreneurial finance, impact measurement.

 Strategic Management of Technological Innovation (10 ECTS)